ap-ananya/Poem-generated-with-Google-Gemini/README.md

 ## Creating the Poem Generator

 Let's get started with becoming our very own AI poet!
-In the **src** folder of your project, create a **PoemBox.jsx** file.
+In the **src** folder of our project, create a **PoemBox.jsx** file.
 Here, we're going to connect to Gemini and generate our poems!

 Here, let's also create a variable called `genAI`, and initialize our instance of the model.
-Remember your API key that's been stored away?
-Go ahead and copy that into your instance!

 ## Using Gemini